-How to Create a Certificate Template
+How to create a certificate template

-You can add a tag right into the body of Word document.
+You can add a tag right into the body of the Word document.
 However, we recommend using Text Boxes for that purpose.
 They are highly configurable and easy to position correctly.

 Pro Tip: we highly recommend entering tags in one go.
 If you make a mistake while typing a tag, erase it completely and start from the beginning.
 Or copy-paste it.
 Why is that?

-docx is a complex format which stores myriad of parameters.
+docx is a complex format that stores a myriad of parameters.
 In some cases, it includes information about cursor movements and word editing.
 As a result, the tag tag_event_title got split into three parts: tag_, event, _title.
 Workshop Butler does not identify such splits and does not replace the tag with real value.

-Table 1.
-List of supported text tags.
+List of supported text tags

 |tag_attendee_full_name||Full name of the attendee|